folio-org/raml-module-builder/README.md

 ```
 3. When building your module, an additional parameter will be added to the generated interfaces of the faceted endpoints. `List<String> facets`.
 You can simply convert this list into a List of Facet objects using the RMB tool as follows: `List<FacetField> facetList = FacetManager.convertFacetStrings2FacetFields(facets, "jsonb");` and pass the `facetList` returned to the `postgresClient`'s `get()` methods.

+NOTE: Creating an index on potential facet fields may be required so that performance is not greatly hindered

 ## Json Schema fields

 It is possible to indicate that a field in the json is a readonly field when declaring the schema. `"readonly": true`.
 From example: